 Mandy writes about travel, lifestyle, and arts, with a particular focus on Morocco, where she has lived since 2011.
 Her writing appears in the Monocle guide to Marrakech, Lonely Planet, Brownbook, the Independent, Sunday Times Travel Magazine, Evening Standard, Fodor’s, Contemporary&, and more.

 Mandy is the founder of Tasting Marrakech, food and cultural tours in Marrakech.
-The business is currently closed given the global pandemic, but when the team returns to work, they will be adding Essaouira x Tasting Marrakech rural food experience to their tour options.
+Essaouira x Tasting Marrakech rural food experience will launch in September 2021 as a slow travel experience between Marrakech and Essaouira.
 The team takes a dinner/wander with friends approach to their daytime and evening tours.

 In 2010, when Mandy made the decision to move to Morocco for a five-month stint to learn French, she started a blog called Why Morocco.
 In 2018, she turned her blog in to Morocco’s first travel podcast – Why Morocco, conversations with the inspiring and creative personalities met while living in Morocco.
 Past guests on the podcast include: artist Christo, photographer Hassan Hajjaj, interior designer Willem Smit, Moroccan-Canadian architect Aziza Chaouni, 1:54 Contemporary Africa Art Fair founder Touria el Glaoui, and author and journalist Richard Hamilton.
 The podcast aims to leave listeners inspired to plan a trip to the kingdom of Morocco, and anecdotal feedback confirms that she has been successful!